yochaigal/cairn/wip/2e/growth.md

 ## Example of Triggers & Growth

-The following examples represent an inexhaustive list of triggers that might lead to character growth:

-- Advancement within a Faction
-- Success or failure despite a natural talent or ability
-- Forging a relationship with a being of great power
-- Injury or contamination
-- Interacting with something (or someone) they do not understand
-- Long-term exposure or manipulation of a Spellbook or Relic
-- Overcoming a long-time woe or misdeed
-- Research or specialized training (typically during Downtime)
-- Resolution of a Bond or Omen
-- Relentlessness against the odds

 ### Long-term exposure or manipulation of a Spellbook or Relic

 _Throughout her adventures, Hazel made frequent use of Control Plants Spellbook she'd "borrowed" from the abbey where she grew up.
 Often she would attempt to enhance its power, making WIL saves each time to expand its reach.
 Of course, not every attempt was successful, and occasionally she paid a heavy price.
 On one occasion she and her companions were exploring a jungle temple and stumbled upon a horrific creature made entirely of plant matter.
 Seeing an opportunity to use the creature's strengths against it, Hazel's allies gathered around her while as read from the Spellbook.
 The Warden then asked for a WIL save, as she was trying to cast the spell quickly and under duress.
 A success!
 The Warden declared that going forward, she would be able to read from her Spellbook while under duress or time pressure _without_ first making a successful WIL save._